SecretML/SecretMemoryLocker/docs/features/SML-Sync-Identity-Reconstruction.md

 Password
 ```

-without exposing the master key or permanently storing the secret.
+without exposing the Memory-Derived Key or permanently storing the generated secret.

 ---